lowepowerlab/protocols/gene_deletion.md

 * [Plasmid Assembly with Gibson Assembly](gibson_assembly.md)
 * [Proof Checking your assembled plasmid](plasmid_proofing.md)

-#### Clone the knockout vector:
 Clone approximately 0.9-1.2 kb upstream DNA and 0.9-1.2 kb downstream DNA adjacent to each other.
 Aim for similar sized upstream and downstream fragments so that crossovers on either flanking side are equally likely.
 Try to have the up/downstream regions immediately up/downstream from the start and stop codons, respectively.
 Take care to avoid disrupting neighboring or overlapping genes.

 Suggested method: Gibson Assembly cloning in pUFR80.
-The following protocol assumes a vector containing kanamycin resistance was used, the CPG-Kan concentration was 25 μg/ml unless otherwise stated, and all solid CPG contained 0.5 % w/v TZC.
+The following protocol assumes a vector containing kanamycin resistance was used, the CPG-Kan concentration was 25 μg/ml unless otherwise stated, and all solid CPG contains 0.5 % w/v TZC.

 #### Introduce knockout vector into *Ralstonia* and select on kanamycin
 [Electroporation](electrocompetent_cells.md), [natural transformation](natural_transformation.md), and [conjugation](conjugation.md) are all possible strategies for introducing the vector into *Ralstonia*